Poker Basics, Poker Strategy

 Sit and Go Strategy Tip #2 – Be Mindful of Position

-Position is everything in poker, and in sit and go tournaments, there is no substitute for being positionally aware.
+Position is everything in poker, and in sit-and-go tournaments, there is no substitute for being positionally aware.

 Whether you are opening the pot with a raise or calling a small raise with a speculative hand, doing so in position will allow you to realize your equity more often, bluff more often, and generally win more pots.